© Crown copyright 2020

 - certified copy of charge.
 It must not be redacted in any way

 - a copy of the certificate of registration issued by Companies House.
 This will be an electronic copy if the application is lodged through e-DRS (electronic Document Registration Service) or a paper copy when sent by post.
 A paper copy does not need to be certified

 - written confirmation or a certificate by the company, lender or a conveyancer that the charge lodged for registration is:

 - a certified copy the original charge of which a copy (or a redacted copy under section 859G of the Companies Act 2006) has been filed at Companies House

 - a certified copy of the charge to which the accompanying certificate of registration relates.

-If you do not lodge the appropriate certificate of registration at Companies House, we will make a note to the entry in the register stating that the charge may be subject to the provisions of section 859H of the Companies Act 2006 (rule 111 of the Land Registration Rules 2003).
+If you do not lodge the appropriate certificate of registration at Companies House and the additional written confirmation or certificate, we will make a note to the entry in the register stating that the charge may be subject to the provisions of section 859H of the Companies Act 2006 (rule 111 of the Land Registration Rules 2003).

 If the application is not lodged by a conveyancer then we will also require a Companies House generated copy of the charge, bearing the unique identifier code for the charge, which should correspond with the code on the certificate of registration.

 If the charge contains a plan, Companies House will only accept an A4 sized plan for filing electronically.
 Where the plan is larger you will have to reduce the size of the plan annexed to the copy charge filed at Companies House.
 In these circumstances you can amend your written statement or certificate to say that the charge lodged for registration is: